Skip to main content

 Website quality checks were fragmented, opaque, and hard to trust.

 I needed one repeatable workflow that could handle public URLs and uploaded static builds while keeping execution isolated and reproducible.
-The tools I had used before split results across separate scanners, made it hard to understand current job state, and provided very little evidence when a run failed.
+The tools I had used before split results across separate dashboards, offered no visibility into running jobs, and gave little evidence when something failed.
+Comparing findings from five different scanners by hand was slow and unreliable.

 Solution